duritong/trocla/README.md

 Output render options are:

-    certonly If set to true the x509 format will return only the certificate keyonly  If set to true the x509 format will return only the private key
+    certonly       If set to true the x509 format will return only the certificate keyonly        If set to true the x509 format will return only the private key publickeyonly  If set to true the x509 format will return only the public key

 ## Installation